jiyapalrecha35/Google.github.io/README.md

 ### 22. **Optimizing Google Cloud Infrastructure Using Spanning Tree Algorithms**

-Spanning tree algorithms like Kruskal's and Prim's Algorithms help in designing Google's cloud infrastructure by creating minimum spanning trees (MSTs) to connect data centers, edge locations, and CDNs efficiently.
-This results in an optimized network with reduced latency, improved fault tolerance, and enhanced scalability for reliable and high-performance cloud services.
+Spanning tree algorithms like **Kruskal's and Prim's** Algorithms help in designing Google's cloud infrastructure by creating minimum spanning trees (MSTs) to connect data centers, edge locations, and CDNs efficiently.
+This results in an optimized network with reduced latency, improved fault tolerance, and enhanced scalability for reliable and high-performance cloud services. **Boruvka's** algorithm, one of the oldest in this category, also contributes to these advancements.

 <p align="center">
   <img src="https://github.com/jiyapalrecha35/Google.github.io/blob/main/images/kruskal.gif?raw=true" alt="Google Infrastructure" style="width: 500px; height: auto;">